Board of Nursing

 (c) Submit a copy of a marriage certificate, divorce decree, Social Security card, or court order to change the applicant's name, if the applicant's name is changed after the original application is filed;

-taking the examination, abide by and cooperate with security procedures adopted
+(d) While taking the examination, abide by and cooperate with security procedures adopted by the board; and

-(e) Apply to take and pass the National Council Licensure Examination; and
+(e) Apply to take and pass the National Council Licensure Examination.

 Section 2.
 Retaking the Examination.
 (1) An examination candidate who fails to achieve a passing result may retake the examination after meeting the requirements of Section 1 of this administrative regulation.